How will you be tested?

 - When and where can you take PLAB 2?

-- How to cancel your booking and our approach to other exam disruptions
+- Cancelling or amending your booking, and our approach to other disruptions

 - What resources should you use to prepare for PLAB 2?